Skip to main content

 Interaction style settings

-1. Locate the Interaction style section in the Settings menu.
+1. Locate the Interaction style section on the Audio management page (Channels > Voice > Audio management).

 2. Choose from the available modes: